AgustinHDS/home/README.md

   file: features.js in the makeFeaturesResponsive() function.
   This bug was solved with location.reload() until i find a better solution.
 It seems that the element only aren't finded when the user visits the webpage for the very first time.

+- Use MatchMedia() to work with the css mediaqueries and resolution in the features.js file

 - issue with form recaptcha, pending to fix the google recaptcha service

 - Implement redirect 301 system